cybe-m1/Projet_Bibliotheque_Burdy_Simon_Zelleg_Massyl/Readme.md

 - A book is associated with the user when it is borrowed
 ### *Comment Service*
 - A user can leave a comment after returning the book.
-- The commentary also includes a score from 0 to 5.
+- The commentary also includes a score from 0 to 5
 - It is associated with the book and the user
 ### *Eureka Sever*
+Eureka server to see the status of the different microservices
 ### *Gateway Service*
 A gateway has been set up on port 9191, so that all microservices can be reached on this same port
 ## *Deploy*
+- Creation of images with *Docker*
+- Setting up pipelines on *GithubAction*
+- Deployment on a VM with public ip *35.195.216.63*
 ## *Uri For Testing*
 A collection file *Biblio_Project.json* has been added to the directory, it contains the most important API calls of the different microservices